miruns/miruns-connect/README.md

 | Environment      | Requires valid GPS to query ambient-scan API                                                                                                     |
 | BLE HR           | Physical BLE device required — Bluetooth is unavailable in Android Emulator & iOS Simulator.
 Use a Polar H10, Wahoo TICKR, or any 0x180D device. |

 All data fetches have 5–15 s timeouts.
-The app shows zero/empty states for unavailable sensors — never fake data (see `CODING_PRINCIPLES.md`).
+The app shows zero/empty states for unavailable sensors — never fake data (see [Principles](#principles)).

 ### Pre-commit Checklist